LiammCodes/LiamCodesVueSite/README.md

 ## Usage

-To run on your local machine, pull and run `npm' then run `npm run dev`
+To run on your local machine, pull and run `npm` then run `npm run dev`